executablebooks/MyST-Parser/docs/index.md

 * **[A superset of CommonMark markdown][commonmark]**.
 Any CommonMark markdown (such as Jupyter Notebook markdown) is natively supported by the MyST parser.

+You may use MyST markdown **in addition to** using reStructuredText in Sphinx.
 See {doc}`using/intro` to get started.

 ```{note}